Royal Aloha

 No analysis available

-I searched for patrol-related terms such as security patrol, roving security, and patrolled building.
-The remarks reference security and a resident/on-site manager, but nothing about patrol service.
+I searched for patrol-related security wording such as security patrol, roving security, and patrolled building.
+The remarks only mention secured access, on-site manager, and a security gate, so there is no evidence of patrol service.

 No analysis available